Charlotte County Early Admissions/Dual Enrollment Frequently Asked Questions

 A: Junior and Senior Dual Enrollment students may earn up to 15 credit hours per semester.
 Sophomore Dual Enrollment students may earn up to 9 credit hours per semester.
 Credit load maximum is by permission for Dual Enrollment students in grades 6-9.

 Q: How do Dual Enrollment/Early Admissionsstudents remain eligible?

 A: Students must maintain a 2.0 college GPA and continue to meet the high school GPA requirement.
 Students who fall below the GPA requirement will not be eligible to continue in the Dual Enrollment program.
 A student who withdraws from a Dual Enrollment course must return to the assigned high school for class assignment by the principal or designee.

 Q: Do Dual Enrollment/Early Admissionsstudents receive report cards?

 A: Dual Enrollment students receive their final grades and will have access to them through their FSW portal.
-They will not be sent a report card, but may request for their official transcripts to be sent to their desired location at no cost in Admissions & Registration.
-(Normal fee is $5.)
+They will not be sent a report card, but may request for their official transcripts to be sent to their desired location.
+The fee for official transcripts is $5 per transcript.
 Final grades will be sent to the high school.